Best Double Strollers for Trails and Everyday Use (2026)

 Safety Features

-You get five-point harnesses with soft shoulder pads for each seat, reflective piping to boost visibility in low light, and certifications that meet JPMA, ASTM and CPSC standards.
+Five-point harnesses with soft shoulder pads for each seat, reflective piping for low-light visibility, and certifications meeting JPMA, ASTM and CPSC standards.
 The front-swivel wheels with suspension help reduce sharp jostles on uneven pavement, and multi-position recline plus sun visors keep kids secure and shaded while they rest.

 Child Friendliness